 Sadly the daughter born in June 1890 was not named and died with her mother in a house fire in 1891 according to family tradition as recounted in genealogy notes by Linda Pearl Dickey Roop.
 Neither death records nor newspaper articles have been found to confirm the story and year of this event.

 Linda Pearl Dickey Roop (1943-1994) collaborated with Everette L. McGrew (1923-2008) on a book on the Roop family.
-The summer of 1994 she was diagnosed with cancer and died a month later.
+In the summer of 1994, she was diagnosed with cancer and died a month later.
 Everette took over the task of finishing the book which he titled My Mother Was A Rupe.
 He gave me an updated copy in 2002.
 Linda had done most of the work on our direct line as her husband is the grandson of Old Man Jim, Gordon’s fourth son.

 Motherless Children Go into Foster Care